 Jump In™ for women’s heart health

-In September 2021, the Heart Institute Foundation’s 30-day virtual fitness event went coast-to-coast-coast.
+In September 2022, the University of Ottawa Heart Institute Foundation’s 30-day virtual fitness event went coast-to-coast-to-coast.
 With over two million hours of physical activity shared on social media, participants raised awareness about women’s heart health and important funds for the Heart Institute.

 February is Heart Month

-Heart Month is an annual opportunity for individuals, groups, and businesses to raise funds and awareness for the Heart Institute while promoting the benefits of cardiovascular health.
-In 2022, the city glowed with support as businesses participated in the Light the Town Red initiative to raise awareness.
+Heart Month is an annual opportunity for individuals, groups and businesses to raise funds and awareness for the Heart Institute while promoting the benefits of cardiovascular health.
+In 2023, the city glowed with support as businesses participated in the Light the Town Red initiative to raise awareness.

-Consult the University of Ottawa Heart Institute Foundation’s community report for more information about the contributions from the community and funds allocation.
+Read the University of Ottawa Heart Institute Foundation’s community report for more information about the contributions from the community and the allocation of funds.